 Section 1.
 Depository for Corporate Funds

-The funds of the Corporation shall be deposited in its name in a depository or depositories designated by the Board.
-All checks, demands for money and notes for the Corporation shall be signed by such officer or officers as the Board may, from time to time, designate.
+The funds of the NACW shall be deposited in its name in a depository or depositories designated by the Board.
+All checks, demands for money and notes for the NACW shall be signed by such officer or officers as the Board may, from time to time, designate.

 Section 2.
 Fiscal Year